kdf-workshop/kdf23/_pages/shared_task.md

 excerpt: "<br/>Shared Task<br/>"
 ---
 <a href="https://refind-re.github.io/">Link to Shared Task</a><br/>
 **The shared task has been closed.
-Congratulations to our winning teams:**
+Congratulations to the winning teams:**
 <center>
 <table>
 	<colgroup>